Open-Cascade-SAS/OCCT/dox/user_guides/visualization/visualization.md

 *Warning*
 When the index isn’t specified in the first function, the  current Context is closed.
 This option can be dangerous, as other Interactive  Functions can open local contexts without necessarily warning the user.
 For  greater security, you have to close the context with the index given on  opening.

-To get the index of the current context, use function "AIS_InteractiveContext::IndexOfCurrentLocal".
+To get the index of the current context, use function *AIS_InteractiveContext::IndexOfCurrentLocal*.
 It allows closing all open local  contexts at one go.
 In this case, you find yourself directly at Neutral Point.

-When you close a local context, all temporary interactive  objects are deleted, all selection modes concerning the context are  cancelled, and all content filters are emptied.
+When you close a local context, all temporary interactive  objects are deleted, all selection modes concerning the context are canceled, and all content filters are emptied.

 @subsubsection occt_visu_3_4_3 Presentation in a Neutral Point

-You must distinguish between the Neutral  Point and the Open Local Context states.
+You must distinguish between the **Neutral Point** and the **Open Local Context** states.
 Although the majority of visualization  functions can be used in both situations, their behavior is different.

 Neutral Point should be used to visualize the interactive  objects, which represent and select an applicative entity.
 Visualization and  Erasing orders are straightforward: